ThomWright/pokedex/README.md

 ### Error handling

 This is a big one I missed out.
-We should handle errors from the external APIs, including:
+Errors from the external APIs should be better handled, including:

 - network errors
 - HTTP error status codes (especially HTTP 429 Too Many Requests from the translation API)

-We should handle these in our logic, and return e.g. `Promise<Result<PokemonResource, SomeError>>`, where:
+They should be handled in the logic, which could return e.g. `Promise<Result<PokemonResource, SomeError>>`, where:

 - `Result<S, E>` is either a success or error value
 - `SomeError` contains enough information for the HTTP layer to return an appropriate status code

-We should also better handle the case where we can't find an English `flavor_text`, or if other data coming from the API is null.
+We could also better handle the case where we can't find an English `flavor_text`, or if other data coming from the API is null.
 It's easy to assume it'll always be there, but I don't know if it's guaranteed.

+For now, I made the executive decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.

+### Testing

 TODO:
-For now, I just made the executive decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.

-### Testing

-#### Unit testing

-As noted, I have fairly sparse unit tests here.

-The code which I think should have some unit tests are the functions in `src/pokemon/logic.ts`:

-- `getPokemonInfo`
-- `getTranslatedPokemonInfo`

-To do so, I'd refactor to pass in mock API clients which return dummy data, to make this easier to test without external resources.

 ### TODO: Document these things